How will the course impact my future?

-The course is made up of 16 mandatory ‘operational duties’ – all of which much be achieved to pass this course.
+The course is made up of 16 mandatory 'occupational duties' - all of which much be achieved to pass this course.
 You will find details of the duties below.

 Do I need to attend classes?

-Great news – there are no physical classes to attend at a college, but you will be required to attend master classes using the virtual classroom access we provide, plus face-to-face teaching and learning sessions, when applicable.
+Great news - there are no classes to attend at a college, but you will be required to attend master classes using the virtual classroom access we provide, plus face-to-face teaching and learning sessions,

 How long will the course take me to complete?

-As you will have discovered in your previous apprenticeships and as with anything worthwhile, this course will require you to dedicate some of your own time to it.
-This will be up to 29 months in total, if you are working full time, but afterwards you will have the fantastic feeling of being a professionally recognised Level 5 Early Years Lead Practitioner and an accomplished senior member of the team.
+As you will have discovered in any previous apprenticeships and as with anything worthwhile, this course will require you to dedicate some of your own time to it.
+The average duration of the course will be 25 months in total, if you are working full time, but afterwards you will have the fantastic feeling of being a professionally recognised Level 5 Early Years Lead Practitioner and an accomplished senior member of

 The course is made up of 2 parts, as follows:

-Main part of the course (on-program) – 24 months.
+Main part of the course – 20 months.

-Part 2 is in 2 sections (End Point Assessment) – duration 5 months.
+Part 2 is in 2 sections - duration 5 months.

-You will be required to upload some evidence of your work from your online portfolio.
+1. Preparation for your End Point Assessment - this is called Gateway.
+You will be required to upload evidence of your work from your online portfolio.